 3. Introduce courses on wildlife conservation

 It is worthwhile to have a short course that educates students on India’s biodiversity.
 It could be designed in a manner that is more practical than theoretical and the above-mentioned points could be a part of the course too.
-By applying whatever they learn and doing, students can learn better.
-The goal is to make them feel responsible for their environment and wildlife in particular.
+By applying whatever they learn and doing, students can learn better. after that, The goal is to make them feel responsible for their environment and wildlife in particular.

 4. Talk to your students about ‘green careers’

 Doing courses can also provide an impetus to students who want to pursue a ‘green career’.
 Students are usually very curious about the wild and often enjoy exploring it.
 Organizing a career fair dedicated to careers in nature and wildlife conservation will serve as a fantastic starting point for several students who are interested but clueless as to where to go.

 Plant more trees, encourage carpooling and public transport.
 Reduce water wastage and unnecessary consumption of electricity.
 Watch your carbon footprint and the children will follow.

 Teach your students about the importance of waste segregation.
 Separate biodegradable wet waste from dry waste.
 Little steps like these can go a long way.

 7. Create a garden in your school.
 Let students be a part of it.